Viewing Events

 Event Information

-The top of the detail view shows the event metadata:
+The right-hand detail card shows the event metadata:

 - Event ID